begin-examples/node-personal-website/readme.md

 A fast, beautiful, customizable personal site running on Begin.
 Demonstrates server(less)-side rendering, shared components, and static assets.

+## Deploy your own

+$DEPLOY

+Deploy your own clone of this app to Begin!

 <!-- ## The guide (coming soon!)

 Head here to check out the complete guide to setting up and customizing your Begin personal site! -->